decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 {{< /hint >}}

 Players are never directed to this server, the only way to access it is to explicitly type in the URL to connect to it.

-### Via the VS Code Extension

-{{< hint warning >}}
-**📔 Note**: The Decentraland Visual Studio Code Extension is deprecated.
-We encourage you to use the [Creator Hub]({{< ref "/content/creator/scene-editor/about-editor.md" >}}) together with Visual Studio Code without the extension.
-{{< /hint >}}

-To deploy a scene to a custom server:

-1. Open VSCode in a Decentraland scene project.
-2. Click on the Decentraland icon on the left sidebar.
-3. Click on the three dot menu at the top right of the sidebar, next to the green reload arrow button, select `Publish scene to custom server`
-4. Type in the URL for your server
-5. Approve the transaction

-The URL to enter your deployed scene on your custom server will depend on the domain where it's being hosted.

 ### Via the CLI